American occupation zone in Germany

 The American occupation zone in Germany (German: Amerikanische Besatzungszone), also known as the US-Zone, and the Southwest zone, was one of the four occupation zones established by the Allies of World War II in Germany west of the Oder–Neisse line in July 1945, around two months after the German surrender and the end of World War II in Europe.
-It was controlled by the Office of Military Government, United States (OMGUS) and ceased to exist after the establishment of the Federal Republic of Germany on 21 September 1949 (FRG established 23 May 1949), but the United States maintains military presence across Germany.
+It was controlled by the Office of Military Government, United States (OMGUS) and ceased to exist after the establishment of the Federal Republic of Germany on 21 September 1949 (FRG established 23 May 1949).
+However, even as of 2026, the United States still maintains some military presence across Germany.

-Occupation

 Geography

 Border of the American zone at Tannbach in Mödlareuth, between Thuringia and Bavaria, in 1949.

-The American zone of occupation was more than 40000 sqmi or about the size of Pennsylvania, with almost 1400 mi of internal and international boundaries.
+The American zone of occupation was more than 40000 sqmi or about the size of the state of Pennsylvania, with almost 1400 mi of internal and international boundaries.
 The largest cities were Frankfurt and Munich.
 The zone encompassed a large section of south-eastern and central Germany: